 For 2020, Australia has proposed three targets with different conditions, -5%, -15%, and -25% relative to 2000.
 Australia has provided absolute allowed emission levels in 2020 of 524 MtCO2e, 468 MtCO2e, and 413 MtCO2e for the -5%, -15% and -25% targets respectively (these figures assume 5 MtCO2e from ARD in 2020).

-Current policy projections are expected to lead to an emissions level of around 620 MtCO2e excluding LULUCF by 2020 (50% above 1990 emissions excluding LULUCF) and around 720 MtCO2e (73% above 1990 emissions excluding LULUCF) by 2030.
-Emissions excluding LULUCF have seen a significant increase since 1990 with the financial crisis mainly resulting in halting growth of emissions.
+Current policy projections are expected to lead to an emissions level of around 597-623 MtCO2e excluding LULUCF by 2020 (50% above 1990 emissions excluding LULUCF) and around 720 MtCO2e (73% above 1990 emissions excluding LULUCF) by 2030.
+Emissions excluding LULUCF have seen a significant increase since 1990.
 Land use plays an important part in Australia's total emissions profile.
 LULUCF emissions have fluctuated widely since 1990.
 For example, from 2010 to 2011, they moved from being a source of emissions by 29 MtCO2e to being a sink with -60 MtCO2e.
 The annual fluctuations are primarily from changes in emissions and sinks from forest management activities.

-The Australian ‘Current policy projections (CAT assessment)’ is based on a scenario that excludes the carbon price but includes existing policies such as the Renewable Energy Target, energy efficiency standards and land clearing controls (CCA, 2014).
+The Australian current policy projections is based on a scenario that excludes the carbon price but includes existing policies such as the Renewable Energy Target, energy efficiency standards and land clearing controls (CCA, 2014).
 According to our assessment, Australia’s remaining cumulative abatement challenge is of 507 MtCO2e until 2020, which is comparable to one year of Australian emissions in the early 90’s.

-This scenario does not include abatement from the Emissions Reduction Fund (ERF), which is currently being implemented.
+This scenario does not include abatement from the Emissions Reduction Fund (ERF).
 An independent assessment forecasts that, as currently designed, the ERF will purchase around 67 MtCO2e of greenhouse gas cumulative abatement by 2020 (Reputex, 2014).
 To our base scenario, we added the potential abatement from the ERF until 2020 and present that as the alternative ‘Current Policy projections – incl.
 ERF’ scenario.
 Such a scenario would still leave a shortfall of around 440 MtCO2e against Australia’s remaining abatement challenge of 507 MtCO2e.

 It is clear from our present assessment that Australia is unlikely to meet its target.
-The substantial turnabout in Australian climate policy implies a clear shift away from a targeted national climate policy designed to meet concrete goals in line with international climate policy targets, and the required emission reductions identified by the climate science community.
-Under the new Government, Australia’s position on climate finance was reversed, but that changed on 9 December when the Government announced a $200m contribution to the GCF over four years, taken directly from the aid budget.
+The substantial turnaround in Australian climate policy implies a clear shift away from a targeted national climate policy designed to meet concrete goals in line with international climate policy targets, and the required emission reductions identified by the climate science community.
+Under the new Government, Australia’s position on climate finance was reversed, but that changed on 9 December when the Government announced a $200m contribution to the GCF over four years, taken directly from the aid budget (PM, 2014).